-Yan (rhymes with 'gingerbread man') was born in China and spent his childhood among the movie lots of Beijing where he originated such meaty roles as "Watermelon Eating Kid #2" and "Accidentally Looking Into Camera During a Walk-by".
-Pre-puberty, he moved to the Canadian prairies and learned how to tame llamas, then over to the West Coast where he learned not to care about stuff.
+Yan (rhymes with 'gingerbread man') was born in China and spent his childhood among the movie lots of Beijing where he originated such meaty roles as "Watermelon Eating Kid #2" and "Accidentally Looking Into Camera During Walk-by".
+Pre-puberty, he moved to the Canadian prairies and learned to tame llamas, then over to the West Coast where he learned not to care about stuff.

 Yan began (that also rhymes) tickling ivories at age 3- not because he loved music but because he was told to.
 His parents had heard that music lessons increased a child's aptitude for more upstanding work like account management or bottle making.
-Irony.
+The irony.
 He received his BA in Composition & Theory from the University of Victoria, then was awarded a Tisch Fellowship and received his MFA in Musical Theatre Writing from NYU.
 Now based in New York City, Yan continues to hippie it up with the music and theatre communities who use Venmo and keep the sriracha industry afloat.

 When ecumenically allowable, he has been known to crack a joke*